rabberdabber/refactoring-improving-design/README.md

 - **Slide Statements** - Moving related code together
 - **Replace Loop with Pipeline** - Using map/reduce instead of for loops
 - **Split Phase** - Separating calculation from formatting
+- **Replace Type Code with Subclasses** - Using inheritance for type variations
+- **Replace Constructor with Factory Function** - Encapsulating object creation
+- **Replace Conditional with Polymorphism** - Using method dispatch instead of switch
+- **Move Function** - Moving logic to appropriate classes

 ## Best Practices